downshift-js/downshift/README.md

 - [useSelect][useselect-readme] for a custom select component.
 - [useCombobox][combobox-readme] for a combobox or autocomplete input.
-- [useMultipleSelection][multiple-selection-readme] for selecting multiple items
-  in a select or a combobox, as well as deleting items from selection or navigating between the selected items.
+- [useTagGroup][tag-group-readme] for a tag group component.
+Also useful to build a multiple selection combobox or select component with tags.

 The second solution is the `Downshift` component, which can also be used to create accessible combobox and select components, providing the logic in the